- GRA 6843

 (Max 30 students each semester)

 In a changing business environment, it becomes increasingly important to innovate business and service models.
-New technologies and social movements, such as the sharing economy, require businesses to constantly reinvent themselves, and future leaders need to be equipped with skills to guide their organizations through this change.
+New technologies and social movements, such as artificial intelligence, the gig economy and big data, require businesses to constantly reinvent themselves, and future leaders need to be equipped with skills to guide their organizations through this change.
 In particular, the course will cover aspects of changing media and forms of engagement on the one hand, as well as innovation models on the other hand to help students design future digital organizations and business models.
 As part of this course, we also intend to visit and work with digital innovators and develop business model reinvention in practice.
 We will impart concepts or value proposition and business model design, as well as tools to assess the potential impact of digital market offerings.
 Furthermore, the course will look at both matters of interaction design, as well as alignment of digital initiatives with society and external stakeholders.

 Introduction: Digital Innovations